-The Sustainability Office has partnered with Agnes Scott dining services to approach sustainable dining holistically.
+The Sustainability Office has partnered with Agnes Scott Dining Services to approach sustainable dining holistically.
 From food purchasing to food waste composting, our dining services operates under a mindset of sustainability.
 We are currently seeking out new ways to increase our purchasing of local and sustainable food to extend beyond the 5% of our budget we allot for local food.

 What we already do:

--reusable to-go containers
+- offer reusable to-go containers

-- coffee rebate
+- reusable coffee mug/cup rebate

 - composting food waste

 - recycling fryer oil to make biodiesel

 - recycling plastic and paper products

--terra-cycling chip bags and bar wrappers
+- Terracycling chip bags and bar wrappers

 A student led Meatless Monday campaign encourages students, faculty, and staff to abstain from eating meat on Mondays in an effort to reduce our intake of high carbon and water use foods, while cultivating a sustainable lifestyle.
 On Mondays, we ask participants to wear their student-designed pins as a show of support.